MoE-Based Learned Inertial Odometry for Bicycle Localization: Introduction

 \section{Introduction}

-Bicycles, due to their advantages of being environmentally friendly, flexible, and convenient, are widely used in transportation, rehabilitation training, military operations, and sports.
-As applications expand, the demand for high-precision localization has grown rapidly.
-The recent proliferation of bike sharing systems has further underscored the importance of efficient localization for effective fleet management.
+\IEEEPARstart{O}{wing} to their environmental friendliness, flexibility, and convenience, bicycles are widely used in transportation, rehabilitation training, military operations, and sports.
+As these applications continue to expand, the demand for high-precision bicycle localization has grown rapidly.
+In particular, the recent proliferation of bike-sharing systems has further highlighted the importance of efficient localization for effective fleet management.

-Currently, bicycle location relies mainly on the Global Navigation Satellite System (GNSS).
-GNSS has been extensively adopted in commercial cycling devices (e.g. Garmin Edge) due to its all-weather availability, low cost, and high accuracy.
-However, in environments such as urban canyons, tunnels and tree-covered roads, GNSS signals are vulnerable to blockage and multipath effects, leading to severe degradation or even failure in positioning accuracy.
+At present, bicycle localization relies mainly on the Global Navigation Satellite System (GNSS), which has been widely adopted in commercial cycling devices (e.g., Garmin Edge) owing to its all-weather availability, low cost, and high accuracy.
+However, in environments such as urban canyons, tunnels, and tree-covered roads, GNSS signals are vulnerable to blockage and multipath effects, resulting in severe degradation or even complete failure of positioning.
 Consequently, GNSS alone cannot provide stable and continuous localization in complex scenarios.

-Inertial Navigation Systems (INS) offer self-contained localization without requiring external signals.
-With the rapid development of Micro-Electro-Mechanical Systems (MEMS), low-cost IMUs have been widely integrated into smartphones and wearable devices.
-However, INS suffers from error accumulation and substantial noise in low-cost IMUs, necessitating the use of motion constraints or external aiding information.
-In bicycle localization, methods inspired by Pedestrian Dead Reckoning (PDR), such as wheel constraints (CDR)\cite{chang2015improved} and nonholonomic constraints (NHC)\cite{NHC-bicycle}, have been proposed.
-However, these approaches heavily rely on physical modeling and lack robustness in different types of bicycle.
+As a complementary solution, Inertial Navigation Systems (INS) offer self-contained localization without relying on external signals.
+Driven by the rapid development of Micro-Electro-Mechanical Systems (MEMS), low-cost IMUs have been widely integrated into smartphones and wearable devices.
+Nevertheless, INS is inherently prone to error accumulation, which is further aggravated by the substantial noise of low-cost IMUs, thereby requiring additional motion constraints or external aiding information.
+For bicycle localization, Cycling Dead Reckoning (CDR)~\cite{chang2015improved} draws on Pedestrian Dead Reckoning (PDR) by estimating forward velocity from pedaling cadence to provide dead-reckoning updates.
+Separately, inertial navigation with nonholonomic constraints (NHC)~\cite{NHC-bicycle}, inspired by vehicle dead reckoning (VDR), enforces zero lateral and vertical velocities to constrain IMU drift.
+However, both approaches rely heavily on accurate physical modeling and sensor placement conditions.